alasidig/KinectRecord/README.md

 Use Stop Recording button to stop and save the recorded sample.

 The color is saved to .mp4, the depth to _d.mat the skeleton to _s.mat

+# Written by:

+Ala addin I. Sidig                      and            Hamzah Luqman

+                        Collage of computer science and engineering

+                       King Fahad University of Petroluem and Minerals